What is the world’s biggest anteater?

-- A giant anteater can flick its tongue super fast – more than twice per second – when it eats.
+- A giant anteater can flick its tongue super fast when it eats (more than twice per second).

 - Giant anteaters are solitary.
 That means that they mostly live alone, unless they are mating or the mother anteater is caring for her young.

-- What does Romi mean when she says that giant anteaters use a “lightning strike” feeding tactic?
-Why do giant anteaters use this type of feeding behavior?
+- What does the host Romi mean when she says that giant anteaters use a “lightning strike” feeding tactic?
+And why do giant anteaters use this type of feeding behavior?